KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

 ---

-Now create a base class that takes-in and is initialized with a `Logger`.
-Everything worth logging must inherit from this class.
+Now, create a base class that takes in and is initialized with a Logger.
+Everything worth logging must inherit from this base class.
 Create `debug_class` under `program`.

 {% highlight python %}
 from src.log.logger import Logger